[ ESO ]

 [skyflat.gif 14K] Raw imaging sky flat frame of quadrant 1 in the R filter showing vignetting at the 2 upper corners , and at the 2 upper and left sides and some stars.
 The right dark region is the 50 pixels overscan.
 Stars are present in the raw flat frames.
 The telescope jitters so that the stars can be removed when the raw flats are combined

 Purpose.
-The sky flats are used to produce the pixel-to-pixel efficiency maps that are used to devide the science images.
-In general they come in stack of 5 raw frames per quadrant.
-Sky flats are routinely measured every night during twilight when VIMOS is operational in imaging mode.
-They are processed into master sky flat and quality-checked by QC Garching.
+Sky flat fields are used to produce pixel-to-pixel efficiency maps for reducing science images.
+They are measured during evening or morning twilight and come as stacks of at least three raw frames per quadrant (depending on the sky flux level).
+Sky flats are routinely measured every night during when VIMOS is operational in imaging mode.
+They are processed into master sky flats and quality-checked by QC Garching.

 Recipe.
-The pipeline recipe vmImFlatSky produces a normalized master screen flat.
-The raw frames are bias subtracted and combined, the result is then normalized by its mean value (the normalization process is different if a master screen flat is given: the combined sky flat fields are smoothed, and then multiplied by the master screen flat field)
+The pipeline recipe vmimflatsky produces a normalized master screen flat.
+The raw frames are bias subtracted and combined, the result is normalized by its mean value.

-Twilight flats of each quadrant are visually checked for star removal, vignetting and structure and compared with a standard master.
-The following parameters are monitored: structure and noise.These values are accessible via the trending page.
+QC checke.
+Twilight flats of each quadrant are visually checked for star removal, vignetting and structure and compared with a reference master.
+A structure paramter is monitored via the trending page.

 Products.